Date:

 George Martin

 George Martin earned a reputation as the "Fifth Beatle" because his contribution to the band's recordings was immense.
-Like the other producers on this list, Martin revolutionized the recording methods that later shaped the Beatles' sound, namely multitrack recording and tape manipulation.
+Like the other producers on this list, Martin revolutionised the recording methods that later shaped the Beatles' sound, namely multitrack recording and tape manipulation.

 'I'm embarrassed for America': why Hendrix mocked his American counterparts